-SUMMARY: The Office of the Secretary of Defense is exempting those records contained in DMDC 13, entitled "Investigative Records Repository" when investigatory material is compiled solely for the purpose of determining suitability, eligibility, or qualifications for Federal civilian employment, military service, Federal contracts, or access to classified information, but only to the extent that such material would reveal the identity of a confidential source.
+SUMMARY: The Office of the Secretary of Defense is exempting those records contained in DMDC 11, entitled "Investigative Records Repository", when investigatory material is compiled solely for the purpose of determining suitability, eligibility, or qualifications for Federal civilian employment, military service, Federal contracts, or access to classified information, but only to the extent that such material would reveal the identity of a confidential source.
 This direct final rule makes nonsubstantive changes to the Office of the Secretary Privacy Program rules.
 These changes will allow the Department to add an exemption rule to the Office of the Secretary of Defense Privacy Program rules that will exempt applicable Department records and/or material from certain portions of the Privacy Act.
 This change will allow the Department to move part of the Department's personnel security program records from the Defense Security Service Privacy Program to the Office of the Secretary of Defense Privacy Program.
 This will improve the efficiency and effectiveness of DoD's program by preserving the exempt status of the applicable records and/or material when the purposes underlying the exemption(s) are valid and necessary.
 This rule is being published as a direct final rule as the Department of Defense does not expect to receive any adverse comments, and so a proposed rule is unnecessary.

-DATES: The rule will be effective on November 25, 2011 unless comments are received that would result in a contrary determination.
-Comments will be accepted on or before November 15, 2011.
+DATES: The rule is effective on May 25, 2012 unless comments are received that would result in a contrary determination.
+Comments will be accepted on or before May 15, 2012.
+If DoD receives a significant adverse comment, the Department will publish a withdrawal of this direct final rule in the Federal Register.